marko-js/vite/README.md

 <img src="/assets/logo-TwEWmgMb.svg">
 ```

+Most common image, media, and font filetypes are transformed automatically but some file types such as `.js` and `.css` files will not be.
+Generally these should be imported directly and not rendered as markup.
+To force the transformation of a path, add `?url` to it.
 You can see the list of elements and their attributes which are processed [here](./src/relative-assets-transform.ts).

 # Linked Mode